JuNYoUnGPaark/Contrast-Proto-HAR/README.md

 Contrast-CrossFormer block.
-This block injects class-level priors by cross-attending to a learnable prototype bank, and further refines the sequence with self-attention and a feed- forward network, thereby shaping the embedding space to- ward class-conditioned structure.
-A prototype-contrastive head subsequently enforces sample–prototype alignment via an In- foNCE objective, while a lightweight classifier operating on temporally pooled features produces the final activity labels.
+This block injects class-level priors by cross-attending to a learnable prototype bank, and further refines the sequence with self-attention and a feed- forward network, thereby shaping the embedding space to ward class-conditioned structure.
+A prototype-contrastive head subsequently enforces sample–prototype alignment via an In foNCE objective, while a lightweight classifier operating on temporally pooled features produces the final activity labels.